Miguelstucom/Miguelstucom/README.md

 ---

-### About Me
-I am a **Mobile App Developer** with 2 years of experience building cross-platform solutions.
+I'm a Mobile App Developer with over 2 years of experience building cross-platform applications.
+I currently lead a development team, manage the software architecture, oversee quality assurance, and handle production deployments, ensuring smooth and scalable releases.

+My background also includes backend development, giving me a strong understanding of full-stack systems and how to build robust, end-to-end solutions.

-I have completed a **Multiplatform Application Development degree** and I’m currently pursuing a **Master’s in AI and Big Data**.
+I hold a degree in Multiplatform Application Development and am currently pursuing a Master’s in Artificial Intelligence and Big Data.
+I’m passionate about building clean, maintainable code and creating intuitive, user-centered apps.
-I love crafting efficient, user-friendly apps and continuously learning new technologies to improve my skills.

-- **2+ years** of experience creating mobile applications
+2+ years of professional experience in mobile development

-- Passionate about **clean code**, **best practices**, and **scalable** solutions
+Experienced Flutter tech lead and architecture manager

+Hands-on with QA, CI/CD pipelines, and production rollouts

+Solid foundation in backend development and API integration

+Committed to writing clean code, following best practices, and delivering scalable solutions

-- Constantly exploring new tools and frameworks to stay updated
+Always exploring new tools and technologies to stay ahead in the field

 ---